dkriegner/xrayutilities/README.txt

 xrayutilities
 =============

 xrayutilities is a collection of scripts used to analyze x-ray diffraction data.
-It consists of a Python package and several routines coded in C. It especially useful for the reciprocal space conversion of diffraction data taken with linear and area detectors.
+It consists of a Python package and several routines coded in C. It is especially useful for the reciprocal space conversion of diffraction data taken with linear and area detectors.

 Copyright (C) 2009-2015 Dominik Kriegner <dominik.kriegner@gmail.com>